← Back to Guides

 Key Point

 You must register as a food business at least 28 days before you start trading.
 Registration is free and cannot be refused.
-You register with the council where your kitchen or food preparation area is based — not every council area where you sell.
+You register with the council where your kitchen or food preparation area is based, not every council area where you sell.
+Craft fair organisers increasingly ask to see your registration confirmation before confirming your pitch.

 Who needs to register?